-Issued by the Minister of Agriculture (MOA) and the Directorate General of Livestock Service (DGLAHS):
+Issued by the Minister of Agriculture (MOA) - the Directorate General of Livestock Service (DGLAHS):

 - 1. Government Regulation No. 15 of 1977 on Refusal, Prevention, Eradication, and Treatment of Animal Disease. - 2.
 Government Regulation No. 22 of 1983 on Public Health Veterinary - 3.
-The MOA Regulation No. 482/Kpts/PD.620/8/2006 on Importation of Ruminant and its product from BSE infected Country or Zone into the Territory of The Republic of Indonesia - 4.
-The MOA Regulation No. 50/Permentan/OT.140/9/2011 on Recommendation for Approval on of Import Carcasses, Meats, Edible Offals and Processed Products into the Republic of Indonesia territory. - 5.
-The MOA Regulation No. 51/Permentan/OT.140/9/2011 on Recommendation for Approval on Import and Export of semen and or breed to and from Republic of Indonesian Territory - 6.
-The MOA Regulation No. 52/Permentan/OT.140/9/2011 on Recommendation for Approval on Import and Export of Livestock to and from Republic of Indonesian Territory
+The MOA Regulation No. 482/Kpts/PD.620/8/2006 on Importation of Ruminant and its Product from BSE Infected Country or Zone into the Territory of The Republic of Indonesia - 4.
+The MOA Regulation No. 51/Permentan/OT.140/9/2011 on Recommendation for Approval on Import and Export of Semen and or Breed to and from Republic of Indonesian Territory - 5.
+The MOA Regulation No. 52/Permentan/OT.140/9/2011 on Recommendation for Approval on Import and Export of Livestock to and from Republic of Indonesian Territory - 6.
+The MOA Regulation No. 84/Permentan/PD.410/8/2013 on Importing Carcasses, Meats, Edible Offals and Processed Products into the Republic of Indonesia territory - 7.
+The MOA Regulation No. 85/Permentan/PD.410/8/2013 on Import of Feeder Cattle, Cattle Breeders, Cattle Ready for Slaughter to Indonesian Territory - 8.
+The MOA Regulation No. 96/Permentan/PD.410/9/2013on Amendment of the MOA Regulation No. 84/Permentan/PD.410/8/2013 on Importing Carcasses, Meats, Edible Offals and Processed Products into the Republic of Indonesia territory - 9.
+The MOA Regulation No. 97/Permentan/PD.410/9/2013 on Amendment of the MOA Regulation No.85/Permentan/PD.410/8/2013 on Import of Feeder Cattle, Cattle Breeders, Cattle Ready for Slaughter to Indonesian Territory - 10.
+The MOA Decree No. 4390/Kpts/PD.620/6/2013 on Imported Animal and Animal Product from the United States into the Republic of Indonesia territory. - 11.
+The MOA Regulation No. 110/Permentan/PD.410/9/2014 on second amendment of MOA Regulation No. 84/Permentan/PD.410/8/2013 on Importing Carcasses, Meats, Edible Offals and Processed Products into the Republic of Indonesia territory